 - 1. The cost of attending a particular school and what the school's policy is on refunds to students who withdraw. - 2.
 What financial assistance is available including information on all federal, state, local, private, and institutional financial aid programs. - 3.
-Who the school's financial aid personnel are, where they are located, and how to contact them for information. - 4.
-What the procedure and deadlines are for submitting applications for each available financial aid program. - 5.
+The school's financial aid personnel, where their office is located, and how to contact them for information. - 4.
+The procedure and deadlines for submitting applications for each available financial aid program. - 5.
 How the school selects financial aid recipients. - 6.
 How the school determines financial need. - 7.
 How much of their financial need, as determined by the school, has been met. - 8.
 How and when financial aid will be received. - 9.
-The interest rate on Federal student loans, the total amount that must be repaid, length of the re-payment period, when the payment begins, and what cancellation or deferment provisions apply. - 10.
+The interest rate on federal student loans, the total amount that must be repaid, length of the re-payment period, when the payment begins, and what cancellation or deferment provisions apply. - 10.
 If students are offered a Federal College Work-Study job, what kind of job it is, what hours they must work, what their duties will be, what the rate of pay will be, and how and when they will be paid. - 11.
-The school's policy in reconsidering a student's aid package if they believe a mistake has been made, or if their enrollment or financial circumstances have changed. - 12.
+The school's policy in reconsidering a student's aid package if he or she believes a mistake has been made, or if his or her enrollment or financial circumstances have changed. - 12.
 How the school determines whether students are making satisfactory academic progress and what happens if they are not.
 Student Responsibilities All students must: